Posted in:

 The benefits of stocks and shares ISAs

 There are several benefits to taking out a stocks and shares ISA.
-The first is that you have a personal ISA allowance of £20,000 per annum.
+First, you have a personal ISA allowance of £20,000 per annum.
 Any returns made on contributions to your ISA up to this sum are tax-free.

 This type of ISA is effectively a tax wrapper.
 In addition to your personal annual ISA allowance, any interest your stocks and shares accrue is also tax-free – so are withdrawals.
 The biggest advantage, however, is the returns that stocks and shares ISAs can make, which often far exceed those made by “safe”, secure savings accounts.